JamesSung/SQLTranslator/README.md

  In the middle of developping process or for the ready to use solutions,<br/>
  you could change the naming rule of entities with this tool.<br/>
- I hope that it would be never happen to you.<br/>